Course Introduction to Programming

 Thiago Nepomuceno

-• How a programming exercise looks like;
+Example of a programming exercise

-During this course, you will encounter several programming exercises.
-At Neps you have the possibility to send your code to our platform, and we will evaluate it for you in real-time.
-That way, you'll be sure that you have really learned the content.
+During the course, you will encounter several programming exercises.
+On Neps, you have the ability to send your code to our platform, and we will evaluate it for you in real-time.
+This way, you can be sure that you have truly learned the content.
+Let's take a look at an exercise page.

-Figure 1
+Figure 1 : Foto do Exercรญcio

 #include <stdio.h>